Leth4lity/Rapid-Resolver/README.md

-# Repair-Request
+# Tenant Portal
-<b>Repair-Request</b> is a service portal that allows tenants to request maintenance services and provide feedback anytime, day or night.
+<b>Tenant Portal</b> is a service portal that allows tenants to request maintenance services and provide feedback anytime, day or night.

 This tool aims to streamline the process, providing an efficient, user-friendly interface for tenants and a manageable system for our maintenance team.
 By centralizing all repair requests in one place, we can: